 Class U: Properties where all occupants are severely mentally impaired (SMI)

-The exemption applies to properties which are occupied by people who are severely mentally impaired.
-Confirmation will be sought from your doctor.
+This exemption applies to properties which are occupied by people who are severely mentally impaired.
+Confirmation will be sought from your GP.

 Class V: A property which is the main residence of a person with diplomatic privilege or immunity

 A property is exempt if it is the main residence of at least one person on whom such privileges and immunities are conferred.